zoekirsh/Dirty30-App-Frontend/README.md

 # DIRTY30 Workout App

-Tough workouts:heavy_exclamation_mark: Only 30 minutes:heavy_exclamation_mark:
+:bangbang: TOUGH WORKOUTS.
+ONLY THIRTY MINUTES. :bangbang:

-With this app, you can build your own workout from a database of provided exercises, or choose from one of the complete workouts that come with the app.
+:x: With this app, you can build your own workout from a database of provided exercises, or choose from one of the complete workouts that come with the app.

 :clock930: All workouts are only 30 minutes! :clock930:

-Once a workout is created or selected, the user is guided through the workout with demonstrational videos and a timer to count down each exercise and rest break.
+:x: Once a workout is created or selected, the user is guided through the workout with demonstrational videos and a timer to count down each exercise and rest break.

 # Pre-Requisites: